 Woodblock Printing, Saturday, April 8, 10 am – 4 pm AND Sunday, April 9, 10 am – Noon

 Inspired by M.C.
-Escher’s early woodblock prints, teen/adult participants will design, carve, and print an original small edition of prints with guidance from printmaker and paper artist Shannon Pueschner and Museum educator Catie Anderson.
-Fee: $65, Museum members; $85, non-members; Saturday lunch and materials provided.
+Escher’s early woodblock prints, participants designed, carved, and printed woodblock prints with guidance from printmaker and paper artist Shannon Pueschner and Museum educator Catie Anderson during this two-part studio workshop.

 Artist Robin Lauersdorf, March 4, 25, and 26